 |The entire content data is in JSON format.|

-Since News Text Analytic domain is a new domain, TREP API users who use legacy MD interface will not be able use this domain.
-It is recommend that legacy TREP API users should upgrade to OMM interface.
+Since News Text Analytic domain is a new domain, TREP API users who use legacy MD interface will not be able to use this domain.
+It is recommended that legacy TREP API users should upgrade to OMM interface.

-In N2_UBMS, consumer application must make mutiple requests in order to retrieve the full body of a story.
+In N2_UBMS, consumer application must make multiple requests in order to retrieve the full body of a story.
 First, it has to request

 Both MRN Real-time News and N2_UBMS contain the same headline, story body text, and associated metadata about the story.
 The following table maps MRN Real-time News’ fields to N2_UBMS fields.